Skip to main content

 Customer ServicePhone, email, and live chat

-Well known to professional and retail investors alike across the globe, JP Morgan also offers a self-directed account that suits beginners looking to delve into the world of investing and risk management.
+Well known to professional and retail investors alike across the globe, JP Morgan also offers a self-directed account through J.P.
+Morgan Self-Directed Investing (delivered through the Chase Mobile app and chase.com), suitable for beginners looking to delve into the world of investing and risk management.

-Like most discount brokers, they do have zero-commission stock and ETF trades alongside no account minimums, but the platform surprisingly suffers from a lack of advanced trading tools and in-depth research.
-The real reason to choose JP Morgan for the direct indexing service is their portfolio builder tool, starting with a minimum of $2,500.
+Like most discount brokers, the platform offers zero-commission stock and ETF trades alongside no account minimums, though it surprisingly lacks the depth of advanced trading tools and research you’d find at Fidelity, Schwab, or E*TRADE.
+The real reason to choose JP Morgan for index-style investing is their portfolio builder tool, available with a $2,500 minimum.

 Direct indexing can work for you if you’re seeking the following benefits with your long-term (at least one year) portfolio.
 However, there are some drawbacks to consider.